yuryalencar/recipe-app-api/README.md

 # recipe-app-api
-Recipe API project develop using Django Rest Framework
+Recipe API project develop using Django Rest Framework and Docker

 > to run flake8